4GeeksAcademy/python-lists-loops-programming-exercises/exercises/01.5-loop-seventeen/README.md

 4
 ```

-Note that the number specified in `range()`, 5 in this example, is never reached and 4 is our last output.
+Note that the end number specified in `range()`, 5 in this example, is never reached and 4 is our last output.

 We can incorporate additional parameters to further specify (now could be a good time to google or at least check the HINT section ;) ).

 ## 📝Instructions:

 1. Count from 1 to 17 with a loop and print each number on the console.

 ## 💡 Hint:

-- This how you loop : https://www.w3schools.com/python/python_for_loops.asp
+  - This is how you loop: https://www.w3schools.com/python/python_for_loops.asp

 ## Expected result: